sreza/Classification/README.md

-# Classification of approved loans into close/not close.
+# Classification of approved loans into closing/not closing